Yu-Hsin-Chang/Yu-Hsin-Chang/README.md

 - ⚡ Fun fact: ...
 -->

 With a strong background in industrial engineering and statistics, I can integrate multiple domains and make connections between mathematics and programming.
-Being trained in the Master’s program in Industrial Engineering at National Taiwan University with a bachelor’s degree in Statistics from National Cheng Kung University.